St Thomas' SEND (Special Educational Needs and Disabilities) Information Report

 Who is our special educational needs coordinator (SENCO) and how can she be contacted?

 Mrs Elizabeth Schofield is the Special Educational Needs Coordinator (SENCO) and is responsible for the implementation of the SEND policy and the coordination of provision to support children with Special Educational Needs.
-She is also the Year 2 teacher Wednesday to Friday.
-Mrs Schofield can be contacted on 0161 770 5710 or by email on email@example.com .
+She is also the Year 3 teacher Mondays and Tuesday and teaches Year 4 on Wednesday mornings.
+Mrs Schofield can be contacted on 0161 770 5710 or by email on firstname.lastname@example.org .
 Our school governor with responsibility for SEND is Mrs Alma Roebuck and can be contacted through the school office.

 How do we adapt the curriculum and learning environment?